ENGLISH LANGUAGE

 5) Learning skills, related to the development of language competence in the field of international relations, through the evaluation and production of written and oral texts.

-Level B2 of the CEFR (Common European Framework)
+Level B2 of the CEFR (Common European Framework for Languages: Learning, Teaching, Assessment)

-The title of the module is: English translation, international relations and the news media
+The title of the module is: Language, translation, international relations and the news media

 Zanettin, F. (2021) News media translation, Cambridge University Press.

-Further study materials will be made available during the course.
-In addition, students are strongly encouraged to consult online news sources (such as 'The Guardian', which offers free access) and other media which provide extensive updated coverage relating to International issues.
+Further study materials will be made available on Moodle during the course.
+In addition, students are strongly encouraged to consult online news outlets (newspapers, news agencies, tv networks, social media, etc.) which provide extensive updated coverage relating to International issues.

 For the 'esercitazioni' the recommended text is: